Resources for ESL Research

 - Research guide: An online or paper list of resources or instructions that will help you complete your research for a particular class, assignment, or topic.

 - Reserve items: Materials your teacher selects for you to read in the library.
-Reserve items are available at Circulation, or online.
-(See “Circulation.”)
+Reserve items are available at the Checkout desk, or online.
+(See “Checkout desk / circulation desk.”)

 - Resources: Materials and tools that lead you to information sources.
 (See “Source.”)